HF Transceiver - Band-Pass Filter Module

 Click image to enlarge to full size! |

 You can see from the image captured on my spectrum analyser that the filter is excellent.
-The mountain top is flat and slightly below the 0dB line indicating negligible insertion loss, the pass band covers the wanted frequency range nicely and at 10MHz the tracking generator signal on my speccy is down almost 65dB.
+The mountain top is flat and slightly below the 0dB line indicating negligible insertion loss.
+The pass band is within the desired frequency range needed and at 10MHz the signal is down to almost -65dB.

-There is a lot of work to do on the remaining filters and altogether I will have to wind 50 toroid cores which incidentally are the T50 variety.
+There is a lot of work to do on the remaining filters and altogether I will have to wind 50 toroid cores, which are all of the T50 variety.
 I think it's fair to say that my fingers are going to be somewhat sore after winding those but as they say no gain without pain!

 I will provide an update on the filters soon and take on the challenge of producing a suitable PCB for the project.